Separated at the Font

 This intro is not the place to go deep on each of these.
 Each one deserves its own article, and that is exactly what this series is going to do.
 But here is a quick map of the terrain.

 Scripture alone.
 The idea that Scripture is the only authority for the Christian faith is not itself found in Scripture.
-It is also a method that has no internal way to settle disagreements, which is part of why there are now tens of thousands of Protestant denominations.
-Catholics hold that Scripture, Sacred Tradition, and the teaching authority of the Church work together as a single package, and that separating them creates more problems than it solves.
+It is also a method that has no internal way to settle disagreements, which is part of why there are now thousands of Protestant denominations.
+Catholics hold that Scripture, Sacred Tradition, and the teaching authority of the Church work together as a single package.
+Separating them creates more problems than it solves.
 We will dig into this one much more in a dedicated article.

 Faith alone.
 Luther called justification by faith alone the doctrine on which the Church stands or falls.
 Catholics and Lutherans actually have more common ground here than most people realize.
 Both sides agree that salvation is entirely God's gift, entirely grace, not something you earn.
 The real question is about what that grace does inside you.
-Does it actually transform you, or is it a legal declaration made over you while you stay the same on the inside?
-That is a meaningful difference, and it gets its own article too.
+Does it actually transform you, bringing you into God's own family and making you more like him over time?
+Or is it primarily a legal declaration made over you from the outside?
+That is a meaningful difference, and it gets its own article.

 The sacraments, the Eucharist, the Church, Mary.
 These are real and substantive disagreements, and each one has its own entry in this series.
 What matters here is that Catholics hold these positions because we trace them in an unbroken line from the teaching of the Apostles through the early Church Fathers to today.
-This is not about being stubborn.
-It is about being faithful to what was handed on.
+This is not stubbornness.
+It is faithfulness to what was handed on.

 THE WOUND IS STILL OPEN